beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 <div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i> The tab-delimited file associating each taxon with a latitude and longitude '<samp>YFV_coordinates.txt</samp>' <a href="{{ root_url }}files/YFV_coordinates.txt">can be downloaded from here</a>.</div>

 To associate the sequences with the traits, we need to import a new trait under the `Traits` tab (click `Import Traits...`).
 This will open a new window that allows importing a file with the traits.
-Browse to and Open the YFV\_coordinates.txt tab-delimited file, with the following content:
+Browse to and Open the 'YFV\_coordinates.txt' tab-delimited file, with the following content:

 	traits	lat	long
 	NC|ES504|NHPrimate|DomingosMartins|EspiritoSanto|20-02-2017	-20.360797	-40.65981